 © Photograph by Sahat Zia Hero

 An ongoing International Court of Justice (ICJ) investigation of Myanmar in Application of the Convention on the Prevention and Punishment of the Crime of Genocide has been cleared to proceed, with Gambia initiating the prosecution of the Burmese military junta for the genocide of the Rohingya people.
-New evidence of war crimes committed in Myanmar has also emerged.
+New evidence of war crimes committed in Myanmar have also emerged.

 Sahat Zia Hero is the founder, editor and photographer of Rohingyatographer magazine.
 In 2012, he was excluded from attending university and in 2017, he escaped the genocide in Myanmar.
 His photography has been published internationally by The Guardian, UNHCR, etc, and was exhibited at the 2021 Oxford Human Rights Festival.
 He also works at the Rohingya Cultural Memory Center and writes poetry.